mark-ruddy/neurorecovery/report/report_neurorecovery.md

 MongoDB and NoSQL were chosen for the NeuroRecovery app due to its simplicity over SQL databases for development.
 The data is represented in the Rust backend code directly which involves less moving parts than having separate SQL files for schema applications to the database.

 #### Users Collection Schema
-The users struct consists of optional extra infromation with a mandatory username and secure hashed password:
+The users struct consists of optional extra information with a mandatory username and secure hashed password:

 ![User Struct](images/backend/user_struct.png)